 \subsection{Dataset Generation}

-We design our dataset to capture \textit{dense} alignment between images and text, focusing on captioning images with rich descriptions and generating images from longer, detailed prompts.
+We design our dataset to capture alignment between images and \textit{dense} text, focusing on captioning images with rich descriptions and generating images from longer, detailed prompts.
 To this end, we use the train split of Densely Captioned Images (DCI) dataset~\citep{urbanek2024picture} for input images and texts.
-It contains 7.6K image-text pairs featuring high-resolution images annotated with dense, detailed captions.
+It contains 7.6K image-text pairs featuring high-resolution images annotated with dense captions.
 Due to prompt length constraints of text-to-image models, we use sDCI, a summarized version of DCI to fit within 77 tokens.
-For details and visualizations see Appendix~\ref{appendix:recon_dataset}.
+See Appendix~\ref{appendix:recon_dataset} for details and visualizations.

 \textbf{Image-to-text generation.} Given image $x$, we first obtain multiple candidate text descriptions $\{y_1, ..., y_n\}$ of varying quality.
 In practice, we use 11 image-to-text models trained on different datasets and scales: BLIP2 (T5-XXL)~\cite{li2023blip}, LLaVA-1.5 (7B, 13B)~\cite{liu2024visual}, LLaVA-1.6 (7B, 34B)~\cite{liu2024improved}, LLaVA-OneVision (0.5B, 7B)~\cite{li2024llava}, and InternVL2 (2B, 8B, 26B, 40B)~\cite{internvl2,chen2024far}.
 As reward modeling is inherently contrastive, we deliberately include older models that produce short, hallucinated captions as negative examples alongside newer models to maximize text diversity.
 We specifically instruct the models to generate \textit{rich, descriptive} captions, using the prompt recommended by the model distributor (Appendix~\ref{appendix:prompts}).
 We use greedy sampling with a maximum token length of 77, i.e., maximum prompt length supported by the text-to-image models.
-We fix the backward mapping $F$ as LLaVA-1.5-13B to compute $s(x\rightarrow y)$.
+We fix the backward mapping $G$ as Stable Diffusion 3 to compute $s(x\rightarrow y)$.

-\textbf{Text-to-image generation.} Given a text prompt $y$, we generate a set of image candidates $\{x_1, ..., x_n\}$, similarly using 4 text-to-image models: Stable Diffusion 1.5~\citep{rombach2022high}, Stable Diffusion XL~\citep{podell2023sdxl}, Stable Diffusion 3~\citep{esser2024scaling}, and FLUX (Timestep-distilled)~\cite{FLUX22}.
-Similarly, we select models with varying prompt-following capabilities to maximize diversity of generated images.
+\textbf{Text-to-image generation.} Given a text prompt $y$, we generate a set of image candidates $\{x_1, ..., x_n\}$ using 4 text-to-image models: Stable Diffusion 1.5~\citep{rombach2022high}, Stable Diffusion XL~\citep{podell2023sdxl}, Stable Diffusion 3~\citep{esser2024scaling}, and FLUX (Timestep-distilled)~\cite{FLUX22}.
+Similarly, we select models with varying performance to maximize diversity of generated images.
 We use three random seeds to generate the images, creating 12 candidate images per prompt.
-We fix the backward mapping $G$ as Stable Diffusion 3 to compute $s(x\rightarrow y)$.
+We fix the backward mapping $F$ as LLaVA-1.5-13B to compute $s(y\rightarrow x)$.